 Supreme Court Rejects Speedy Review Of Health law

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 NPR legal affairs correspondent Nina Totenberg reports that the decision says nothing about how the court may eventually rule.

-For now, though, the health care challenge goes back to the lower courts.
+NINA TOTENBERG: For now, though, the health care challenge goes back to the lower courts.
 In an interview last February, Justice Ruth Bader Ginsburg explained why the Supreme Court doesn't like to bypass the usual process.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.